PursiyMe7Seven/PursiyMe7Seven/README.md

 ### Hi ^_^

 - Pronouns: Xit/Xits or It/Its
-- Polygenic Exoplex, system pronoun: Xey/Xem/Xeir
+- Polygenic System, system pronouns: Xey/Xem/Xeir